tommyettinger/tantrum/README.md

 Like how they support Fury without needing externally-defined Serializers, you can just use cringe and gand with libGDX Json natively, since they have classes that implement `Json.Serializable`.
+You do need jdkgdxds-interop to serialize juniper classes to JSON, though.

 ## License